- The House and Senate have passed a tax reform bill, paving the way for sweeping changes in the tax code.

 - Estate tax: Even in the absence of tax reform, it makes sense to periodically review your estate plan.
 If the estate tax limit changes are relevant to your plan, it may make even more sense to revisit your strategy.
 You may want to meet with your estate planning attorney.

-- Small-business income: If you own a small business, you will want to reconsider how you structure your income and the form of your enterprise.
-Depending on the size and particulars of your business, you may want to consider the benefits of incorporation or the creation of multiple small pass-through organizations.
+- Small-business income: If you own a small business, you may want to reconsider how you structure your income and the form of your enterprise.
+Depending on the size and particulars of your business, you may want to consider the benefits of incorporation or the restructuring of pass-through organizations.
 Consult with an expert in small-business taxation.

 - Timing corporate expenses: With new rules in place temporarily for expensing capital equipment purchases, business owners may want to review their capital expenditure plans.

 Fidelity Brokerage Services LLC, Member NYSE, SIPC, 900 Salem Street, Smithfield, RI 02917